SummerSlam gives momentum to WWE, Las Vegas - NewsBreak

 SummerSlam gives momentum to WWE, Las Vegas

 Brock Lesnar and Becky Lynch’s return to World Wrestling Entertainment during SummerSlam isn’t the only reason the company is feeling momentum going into the fall.
-Last Saturday’s card at Allegiant Stadium in Las Vegas was the highest-grossing SummerSlam ever, according to the company.
-It marked the first time it was held at a stadium in the U.S., with 51,326 fans in attendance.
-The 1992 SummerSlam was at London’s Wembley Stadium.www.seattletimes.com
+The card at Allegiant Stadium in Las Vegas was the highest-grossing SummerSlam of all time according to the company.
+It marked the first time it was held at a stadium in the U.S. The 1992 SummerSlam was at London’s Wembley Stadium.
+It was also the most-viewed and highest-grossing SummerSlam since the event started in 1998.
+WWE and Peacock didn’t release actual streaming numbers, but both said there was a 55% increase in viewers compared to last year.abc17news.com

 Comments / 0